awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group.md

 Specifies a security group\.
 To create a security group, use the [VpcId](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html#cfn-ec2-securitygroup-vpcid) property to specify the VPC for which to create the security group\.

+If you do not specify an egress rule, we add egress rules that allow IPv4 and IPv6 traffic on all ports and protocols to any destination\.
+We do not add these rules if you specify your own egress rules\.
+If you later remove your egress rules, we restore the default egress rules\.

 This type supports updates\.
 For more information about updating stacks, see [AWS CloudFormation Stacks Updates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html)\.

 **Important**